andrelandgraf/remix-isomorphic-link/README.md

 The first href is a "full" URL to an internal page, the second should be handled as an email address, and the third one is a URL to an external website.
 I want all of them to work in markdown previews (like on GitHub or VS Code) and within my application.
 That's what React Router Isomorphic Link is intended for!

 I mostly use [rehype](https://www.npmjs.com/package/rehype) to map markdown to custom React components.
 Unfortunately, React Router's Link component does not support outgoing links or full URLs to internal pages.
-So I find myself repeatetly creating small wrappers around the Link component.
+So I find myself repeatedly creating small wrappers around the Link component.

 ## Feedback & Issues